krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 either serial or parallel.
 It also supports the generation of complex mesh sizing function that are relevant to Seismology.
 Here we show how to use it.

+Here I show how to build a 2D mesh adapted to the BP2004 benchmark model.
+The code and calls extend to 3D simply.
+For a 3D example, see the file example/example_3D.py

 .. warning::